PatrickMichnowicz/Data_portfolio/README.md

 - T-SQL
 - Python

-Projects are always based on open-source API's.
+Projects are always based on open-source API's and data sets.